cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/events/create-online.md

 <!--
   @todo
+  Refer to the guide about creating new events first.
   Explain the difference between offline events (default) and online/mixed events.
   Important to mention:
   - location is not required for online events